 The answer: nothing, at least nothing that I noticed.
 Compared to an un-beaten tentacle from the same octopus cooked for the same amount of time in the same pot of water, I was unable to detect any difference in texture, tenderness, or cooking time.
 It might work if you whale at it hard and long enough, but you'll likely sooner damage your countertop or get a call from your neighbors asking you to please stop being such an a-hole.

-Phase One: Cooking Octopus Until Tender
+Step One: Cook the Octopus Until Tender

 In most cases, octopus needs to be cooked until tender no matter what the final cooking method will be.
 Even if you ultimately plan to sear or grill the octopus, you first need to cook it to tenderize it sufficiently.
 There are several ways to to do this, some faster and some slower.
 They'll all get you there in the end.

-Blanching: Do You Need to Do It?
+Blanching: Do I Need To Do It?

 I once worked on a farm in Galicia, Spain, which should immediately signal to octopus cognoscenti that I was in serious octopus country.
 There, the farmer Vicente taught me to make one of the region's iconic dishes, pulpo gallego.
 He showed me how to dip the octopus three times in the simmering water before lowering it in for the duration of cooking.
 He claimed this helped set the fragile purple skin to prevent it from falling off later.